spdx/spdx-spec/build.md

 ## 5. Configuring the website

-To make additional adjustments to the website, you can modify its configuration.
+To make additional adjustments to the website, you can modify the configuration file at `spdx-spec/mkdocs.yml`.

-Inside `spdx-spec/` directory, there is a file `mkdocs.yml`.
-This is a configuration file for MkDocs.

 For example, you can customize website details like the site name and main URL (canonical URL) in this file.